jcunanan05/100-days-of-code/notes/state-management/redux-frontend-masters.md

 - `combineReducers` - the way redux works is you make small reducers and combine them into one big reducer.
 That's what combineReducers do.

 - `createStore` - it is where to store the state.

   - This has helper methods like `subscribe()`, `dispatch()`, `unsubscribe()`, etc...

+- `bindActionCreators` - when want multiple action creators to dispatch.
+You'll pass an object of action creators.

+- `applyMiddleware` - intermediary operations done before the result is returned.
+Under the hood, middleware has done something, and passed it to the next middleware.
+Steve said it is curried on top of curried

+#### Notes on redux functions

+- When you `subscribe` to a store, it will return an unsubscribe method you can use to unsubscribe

+- In a store, you must pass a reducer.
+You can combine small reducer into 1 big object reducer by `createStore(combineReducers({ }))`

 ## High level processes of how redux works